evaloaeza/evaloaeza.github.io/_pages/about.md

 Previously, I worked as an economist at the Federal Economic Competition Commission [(COFECE)](https://www.cofece.mx/?lang=en), and the Mexican Social Security Institute [(IMSS)](http://www.imss.gob.mx/), both in Mexico City.

 My research interests are in empirical industrial organization, health economics, and agricultural economics.
-I’m currently working on the effects of social networks on marijuana use in the United States, and the effects of geographical indication labels in Mexico.
+I’m currently working on the effects of social networks on marijuana use, and the effects of geographical indication labels.

 Here you can find my <a href="/files/EvaLoaeza_CV_2022.pdf">CV</a>.